o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-canvas.md

 Depending on system constraints, this process can be repeated to add any number of nodes to a graph.
 Some operations may take longer to perform based on the number of nodes on a graph or the number of selected nodes.

-After nodes are added to the graph they can be moved and reorganized by dragging them to new positions.
-There are actions on the toolbar and in the Edit Menu for changing the placement and alignment of selected nodes.
+After nodes are added to the graph, you can move and reorganize them by dragging them to new positions.
+Access actions in the toolbar and in the Edit Menu to change the placement and alignment of selected nodes.

 ### Node Slots and Connections
 Every Material Canvas node will have some number of slots.
 Slots define properties, inputs, and outputs for a node.